nextgis/docs_ngweb/source/layers.rst

 1. Cannot connect to the database!

 Check the database: is it available, do you have the right credentials?
-You can do it using pgAdmin or QGIS.
+You can do it using :program:`pgAdmin` or :program:`NextGIS QGIS`.

 Note that databases may be down temporarily and credentials might change.